jrzaurin/tfidf-searcher/README.md

 In a preprocessing phase one could use this information to just concentrate on the body.

 Nonetheless, even with a good pre-processing a caveat remains on whether or not tf-idf is a good approach to retrieve documents in this and similar cases.
-If the queries are simply keywords, tf-idf will ultimately on the frequency of the word in a document.
+If the queries are simply keywords, tf-idf will ultimately rely on the frequency of the word in a document.
 Instead, these keywords will usually be associated to topics in and the search should be faced as such.
 Here I describe some additional strategies to further improve document retrieval given a short query.

 ### Word Vectors to find similar words